 - Ginger ale or tea

-It is also useful to perform a series of stretching movements in case nausea strikes accompanied with back or neck pain.
+It is also useful to perform a series of stretching movements in case nausea strikes accompanied with back or neck pain and low energy.
 Nausea typically happens as your body’s way of indicating that there is certain distress in some parts of your body that’s why, performing several stretching exercises might help relieve it.

 Dizziness accompanied with nausea typically has a lot to do with circulation.
 In this cases, it is useful to lie down and rest for certain time period.
 An ideal position to enhance circulation is sitting against a wall, placing your knees up, and placing your head between your knees.
 Moreover, it is essential to take note that nausea can sometimes be relieved using simple actions such as getting some fresh air or relaxing yourself.